-Servlets are the java programs that run on webserver.java servlets used to generate dynamic web pages used to handle the request from a web browser, process the web browser, and send the process to reverse back to the browser.
+Java servlets run on a web server, generate dynamic web pages, handle requests from web browsers, process the requests, and send the processed data back to the browser.

-Common Gateway Interface (CGI) is also used to develop dynamic webpages but CGI has several limitations like performance, scalability, reusability, etc…..
-To overcome this limitation we can use servlet.
+Common Gateway Interface (CGI) is also used for developing dynamic webpages, but it has several limitations, such as performance, scalability, reusability, etc. To overcome this limitation, we can use servlet.

 One of the most important drawbacks of CGI is- every time any new request from the user CGI program handles it by creating a new process.
-If a large number of users increases then CGI has to create a new process for every request, creating new for each process is not valid for the server-side because has limited resources.
-In comparison to CGI and servlet-Unlike CGI, servlet programs are handled by separate threads.
+If a large number of users increases, then CGI has to create a new process for every request; creating a new one for each process is not valid for the server side because it has limited resources.
+Unlike CGI, separate threads handle servlet programs.

 Servlet Execution Process:

 - The client sends a request.

 - The web server passes requests to the corresponding servlet.

 - Servlet processes request and generate a response in the form of output.